USS Fallujah: Naming

 The ship's namesake comes from the first and second battle of Fallujah, which were notable for polarizing public opinion within Iraq.

 When announcing the name, Navy Secretary Carlo Del Toro said: "The name selection follows the tradition of naming amphibious ships after the U.S. Marine Corps battles, early U.S. sailing ships or legacy names of earlier carriers from World War II.
 It is an honor for me for our nation to memorialize the Marines, the soldiers and coalition forces that fought valiantly and those who sacrificed their lives during both battles of Fallujah".

 The commandant of the US Marine Corps, Gen. David Berger, cited the battles of Fallujah as an American triumph.
 "Under extraordinary odds, the Marines prevailed against a determined enemy who enjoyed all the advantages of defending in an urban area.
 The Battle of Fallujah is, and will remain, imprinted in the minds of all Marines and serves as a reminder to our Nation, and its foes, why our Marines call themselves the world’s finest."

 Journalist Peter Maass criticized the choice of naming, saying, "The announcement noted that more than 100 U.S. and allied soldiers died in Fallujah but said nothing about the far larger toll of Iraqi civilians killed, the flattening of swathes of the city through extensive bombings, the apparent war crimes by U.S. forces, the environmental impact and the health impacts on civilians that continue to this day — and the inconvenient fact that U.S. forces were unable to keep their hold on Fallujah for very long."

 Some notable Iraqis have also protested the naming choice; "The pain of defeat in Fallujah is haunting the U.S. military," wrote Ahmed Mansour, an Al Jazeera journalist who reported from Fallujah during the fiercest fighting.
 "They want to turn the war crimes they committed there into a victory, while opponents committed no such war crimes" Iraqi human rights activist Muntader al-Zaidi said, "It is insulting to consider the killing of innocent people as a victory [...]
 Do you want to boast about forces that kill and hunt innocent people?
 I hope this ship will always remind you of the shame of the invasion and the humiliation of the occupation."
-Both battles of Fallujah were Coalition victories, as the city was captured both times and American objectives were achieved by 2004.
+The first battle of Fallujah resulted in an American withdrawal, whereas the second was a Coalition victory, as the city was captured and American objectives were achieved by the end of 2004.

 The Council on American-Islamic Relations issued a statement, "There must be a better name for this ship — one that does not evoke horrific scenes from any illegal, violent and unjust war."